-The first time I saw Antarctica, I actually started to cry.
-It’d been a couple of days aboard the Scenic Eclipse, a Polar Class 6 luxury-expedition cruise ship, battling the notoriously rough waters of the Drake Passage, but when I raised my cabin’s blackout curtain that February morning, I knew that every step I’d taken to get there had been worth it.
-Icebergs rose from the water in shades of iridescent blue, penguins porpoised alongside the ship and the snow-covered wilds of the Antarctic Peninsula resembled a world I’d only envisioned in dreams.
+The first time I saw Antarctica, I cried.
+It’d been a couple of days aboard ship cruising the notoriously rough waters of the Drake Passage, but when I raised my cabin’s blackout curtain that February morning, I knew that every step I’d taken to get there had been worth it.
+Icebergs rose from the water in shades of iridescent blue, penguins porpoised alongside the ship, and the snow-covered wilds of the Antarctic Peninsula resembled a world I’d only envisioned in dreams.

 More than a century after what’s known as the “Heroic Age of Antarctic Exploration,” the White Continent remains very much shrouded in mystery.
 I can only imagine what it meant to the pioneering explorers who first set foot here, and to those intrepid souls who continue to set new records—and simultaneously break down barriers—across Antarctica today.

-Nat Hab’s own 17-day Sailing Antarctica: The Ultimate Polar Sailing Expedition offers a trio of ways to explore this land of snow and ice, from navigating the polar waters of the Southern Ocean aboard the S/V Australis, a 75-foot-long ice-strengthened motorsailer, or the 66-foot-long, ketch-rigged private expedition yacht, Ocean Tramp, to camping on the peninsula itself.
-There’s even an opportunity to fly to/from Punta Arenas, Chile, straight to King George Island, avoiding the aptly nicknamed “Drake Shake” passage altogether.
+Nat Hab’s own 17-day Sailing Antarctica: A Polar Wildlife Expedition offers two ways to explore this land of snow and ice.
+You can navigate the polar waters of the Southern Ocean aboard the S/V Australis, a 75-foot-long ice-strengthened motorsailer, or in the 66-foot-long, ketch-rigged private expedition yacht, Ocean Tramp.
+Start your trip with a flight from Punta Arenas, Chile, to King George Island off the Antarctic Peninsula and sail across the Drake Passage and up the Beagle Channel to Ushuaia, Argentina (or the reverse!), or opt to fly round-trip from Punta Arenas, avoiding the aptly nicknamed “Drake Shake” passage altogether.

 But while today’s Antarctic journeys are a welcoming mix of creature comforts and endless adventure, it’s the explorers who came before us that paved the way for these much more accessible experiences.